tirkarthi/advent-2017-maze-rust-haskell/README.md

 Rust

     $ cargo run -q
-    reading file into bytestring took 531 us parsing 1058 lines took 25 us
+    reading file into bytestring took 620 us parsing 1058 lines took 25 us
-    25608482, is the answer, it took 117 ms
+    25608482, is the answer, it took 119 ms

 Haskell

-    $ stack build --verbosity silent && stack exec haskell reading file into bytestring took 225.37 us parsing 1058 lines took 58.80 us
+    $ stack build --verbosity silent && stack exec haskell reading file into bytestring took 209.75 us parsing 1058 lines took 58.78 us
-    25608482, is the answer, it took 98.74 ms
+    25608482, is the answer, it took 91.48 ms

+(Both programs have been ran until they repeat a lower bound.)

 ## Haskell analysis